 Defining the Question

 Beyond that, others will argue over the definition of the word "book."
 Must it consist of multiple pages bound to a cover and spine, like a modern book, or might a scroll or a series of etched tablets be eligible?
 There is not really a right or wrong answer to this question.
-Perhaps a more practical approach would be to consider the length of the volume in question, since most would consider a book to be of more substantial length than, for example, a proclamation or a letter.
+Perhaps a more practical approach would be to consider the length of the volume, since most would consider a book to be of more substantial length than, for example, a proclamation or a letter.

 If woodblock printing is included, then a Chinese translation of the Diamond Sutra is the oldest known surviving example of a printed book.
 Woodblock printing is an ancient process that requires laboriously hand carving a wood block for every page of the book.
 A copy of this book in the British Library dates to the year 868 CE.
 There's a catch, however; other block printed editions are probably older, but are undated, making the Diamond Sutra the first printed book with a verifiable date, not the oldest printed book and most certainly not the first.
 The earliest examples of woodblock printing are estimated to date as far back as 220 CE.